storeon/vue/README.md

 <img src="https://storeon.github.io/storeon/logo.svg" align="right" alt="Storeon logo by Anton Lovchikov" width="160" height="142">

+**This is the Vue 2 compatible version of the package.
+For the Vue 3 support, see the [master branch](https://github.com/storeon/vue/tree/master).**

 [Storeon] is a tiny event-based Redux-like state manager without dependencies. `@storeon/vue` package helps to connect store with [Vue] to provide a better performance and developer experience while remaining so tiny.

 - **Size**.
 160 bytes (+ Storeon itself) instead of ~3kB of [Vuex] (minified and gzipped).